Tapping for Pain Relief: Can EFT Tapping Help Reduce Emotional and Physical Pain?

 WHAT’S THE ISSUE: I’ve been teaching people how to tap since December 2018.
-In this article, I will share with you some of what I’ve learnt so far from my experience of tapping with teachers, parents, students and young adults, on my journey to becoming an Accredited EFT Practitioner.
-The experiences and stories I’ll be sharing with you here today are for people who want to learn more about tapping.
-If this is you, then you’re in the right place!
+In this article, I will share with you some of what I have learned so far from my experience of tapping with teachers, parents, and students with regards to tapping for pain relief.
+I will share three practical examples of how EFT tapping (also known as the Emotional Freedom Technique) can help us to:

 WHAT IS TAPPING?